hendri54/CollegeEntry/docs/src/index.md

 For sequential entry mechanisms, students need to be ranked to determine the order in which they get to choose colleges.
 This is done using `AbstractRanking`s.

+Notational note: Several functions have suffixes that indicate the dimensions of the objects to be returned.
+For example, `type_mass_jl` returns the mass of types by (type, location), whereas `type_mass_j` returns the total mass of each type across locations.

 ## Admission rules

 An `AbstractAdmissionsRule` determines the probability that a student may attend a particular college as a function of the students characteristics.
 Special cases are: